SeldonIO/seldon-core/docs/articles/openshift_s2i.md

  1. Describe their runtime graph as a kubernetes resource
  1. Deploy to kubernetes using standard tools such as kubectl, Helm, ksonnet.

-Once running their deployment can be updated as new image release are created for the runtime model as well as updates to the runtime graph.
+Once running their deployment can be updated as new image releases are created for the runtime model as well as updates to the runtime graph.

-The components of the runtie graph can be of various types.
+The components of the runtime graph can be of various types.
 The most typical is a model which will provide predictions given some input features.
-Typically the data scientist will have trained a model and saved the model parameters for use by a runtime component that will be previde new predictions at runtime.
+Typically, the data scientist will have trained a model and saved the model parameters for use by a runtime component that will be provide new predictions at runtime.
 However, Seldon-Core allows a range of components to be created that can be joined together as building blocks to create more complex runtime graphs as show below:

 ![graphs](graphs.png)